 D. C. Taylor Co.
-Reroofs 100-Year Old Building
+Reroofs 100-Year-Old Building

-When it was built in 1918, it was one of the tallest three buildings in Cedar Rapids, IA.
+When it was built in 1918, it was one of the three tallest buildings in Cedar Rapids, IA.
 With just eight stories, the Higley building (situated at the corner of 3rd Avenue and 2nd Street SE) no longer holds that title, but still stands proudly in the city’s thriving downtown.
 While the building remains in good condition, the time had come to install a new roof.

 At approximately 25 years old, the roof membrane was past its useful life.
 Despite a coating application several years back buying the building owners some more time, the membrane was now sufficiently deteriorated.
 The facility was beginning to experience more frequent roof leaks.

 A D. C. Taylor Co. crew of five arrived in late September to tear off and dispose of perimeter edge metal, reset or replace tented fasteners found in seams of insulation attachment, and remove and replace wet insulation.
 New 60-mil TPO roof membrane was installed along with 60-mil TPO roof membrane flashings.
 Edge metal was replaced, and 100 lineal feet of walk pad was installed.
 “When roof membrane gets a little frost on it, it’s slippery,” says Roy Rambo, Project Manager, D. C. Taylor Co., Cedar Rapids, IA.
 “The walk pad increases traction.”
 It was installed straight out from the roof access to the rooftop mechanical unit and surrounding it.
 The 6,800 square foot project was completed in two weeks.

 A Customized Project to Fit the Customer’s Budget